9 Eco-Friendly Grass Alternatives

 Mulch keeps roots moist and gives them a nutrient boost, so you can conserve water and use less fertilizer.
 It’s a great addition to flower beds, rain gardens, shady spots under trees, and anywhere else where your soil could use some nutritional TLC.

-A gravel walkway is an environmentally friendly alternative to less permeable surfaces.
+A gravel walkway is a good alternative to less permeable surfaces.
 Unlike traditional stone pavers, gravel is porous, allowing water to drain into the soil instead of forcing it to flow directly into waterways.

-• You can add mulch to almost any area that needs a nutrient boost:
+You can add mulch to almost any area that needs a nutrient boost, like herb gardens, kitchen gardens, and flower beds.

 ✓ No mowing or fertilizing required